demisto/content/Packs/WALLIXBastion/Integrations/WAB/README.md

 ### wab-delete-account-from-local-domain-of-device

 ***
-Delete an account from a local domain of a device.
+Delete an account from a local domain of a device

 #### Base Command